saxsys/TestNext/README.md

 #### Generate
 * It is possible to generate an object of a type on a class-Property
 * Use the `@Generate(TypeToGenerate, providerArray)` decorator on a class-property
-  * the provider-Array contains the dependencies of the type with `{provide:Dependency, mock:mockObj}`
+  * the provider-Array contains the dependencies of the type like `{provide:Dependency, mock:mockObj}`
-  * it is possible to mock the dependency with a Object
+    * it is possible to give:
+      * useClass: alternative class for Provider, seen as real implementation for integrationtesting
+      * useObject: alternative object for Provider, seen as real implementation for integrationtesting
+      * mockClass: class to mock Provider, used in unittests
+      * mockObject: object to mock Provider, used in unittests
+      * mock: short for mockObject
   * when no mock is given the real-dependency is always used
-  * choose whether the  mock or real-implementation should be used, when you execute the thests
+  * choose whether the  mock or real-implementation should be used, when you execute the tests

 #### Take Care